Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There are a couple of different ways to distinguish between the different types of rice cookers available, and the first is to consider whether the product has a sealed or unsealed lid.

 - Unsealed lid.
 Models with an unsealed lid are typically cheaper and extremely straightforward to use.
-They’re easy to clean and make it easy to monitor the progress of your rice if needed, but they can tend to rattle and even spit water onto your countertop.
+They’re easy to clean and easy to monitor, but they can tend to rattle and even spit water onto your countertop.

 - Sealed lid.
 Sealed-lid rice cookers remove the risk of any rattling or water spatter, but they’re usually more expensive and can be a hassle to clean.